mitsumoristudio/ProjectManassas_FrontEnd/README.md

-# ProjectManassas_Frontend
+# ProjectManassas_Frontend - Project Analytic Dashboard App

-- Frontend application written in React and ASP .NET Core for backend.
+Project Analytic software designed to reduce frustration by integrating project scope and onsite Equipment at ease.

-- Utilized Typescript, and Redux toolkit for CSS styling framework and state management.
+Build for on demand, fast pace project environment and tracks key financial metrics across the board.